cogentcore/core/README.md

 * Excellent rendering code on top of freetype rasterizer, does almost everything we need: https://github.com/fogleman/gg -- borrowed heavily from that!

+* Also incorporated this framework for getting windows and events: https://github.com/skelterjohn/go.wde

 The 2D Gi is based entirely on the SVG2 spec: https://www.w3.org/TR/SVG2/Overview.html, and renders directly to an Image struct (`Viewport2D`)

 The 3D Gi is based on TBD (will be impl later) and renders directly into a `Viewport3D` offscreen image buffer (OpenGL for now, but with generalization to Vulkan etc).